Child Care Center

 - A place to learn about the benefits, resources, and services available to veterans and dependents offered at the University, Veterans Services, and local organizations.

 - Other amenities include access to cable television, microwave, refrigerator and lockers.

 Falcon Veterans Association

 A student led organization that meets twice a month to serve the next generation of transitioning veteran students from military life to academic life.
-FVA’s purpose is (1) to assist students overcome the isolation and disruption that such a transition can cause, by providing a support system in which veteran students and non-military students interact, bond, and discuss relevant issues on professional and social levels and (2) be an advocacy group to improve resources and services available that will make being a veteran student at the University of Texas Permian Basin that much better.
+FVA’s purpose is (1) to assist students in overcoming the isolation and disruption that such a transition can cause, by providing a support system in which veteran students and non-military students interact, bond, and discuss relevant issues on professional and social levels and (2) be an advocacy group to improve resources and services available that will make being a veteran student at the UT Permian Basin that much better.

-The University of Texas Permian Basin provides financial literacy and planning to assist students with making smart financial decisions while in college.
+UT Permian Basin provides financial literacy and planning to assist students with making smart financial decisions while in college.
 This information is made available through the office of Financial Literacy during the spring and fall semesters.
 Money Matters Mondays are monthly seminars provided free on campus.
-Classroom presentations are available, as well as, online tools and links to materials.
+Classroom presentations are available as well as online tools and links to materials.
 Private individual sessions are also offered for students year round.
 Students may be referred by a professor or department.
 Students may make an appointment and walk-ins are also welcome during office hours.
 All consultations are free and confidential.
 Students are encouraged to take advantage of these services.

 - Investing in undergraduate education and college costs

 - Understanding needs & wants and setting goals

 - Creating a spending plan and monitoring your spending